 The Highgate course was used as a Regional Qualifying venue for The Open between 2007 and 2011 and hosted the England Golf’s Reid Trophy in 2014.

 The first stage of the Championship includes two rounds of stroke play qualifying.
 The 64 lowest scores over the 36 holes will compete in the match play stage of the Championship.

 Each match will consist of one round of 18 holes, including the Final.
 The Challenge Cup is awarded to the winner, while The Leven Trophy is awarded to the runner-up.

 The following awards are presented to players returning the lowest scores over the two stroke play qualifying rounds;

 The Lady Heathcoat–Amory Memorial Medal for players over 16 years of age, The Todd Bowl for players under 16 years of age and The Fairhaven Pheasant for players under 14 years of age.

 A Team Trophy is awarded to the team (nation) with the lowest aggregate score over the two stroke play qualifying rounds

-The first Girls’ British Open Amateur Championship was played in 1949 at Beaconsfield Golf Club in Buckinghamshire.
+The first Girls’ British Open Amateur Championship was played in 1919 at Stoke Poges.

 The winner is awarded the challenge cup and gold medal and past winners include Major champions and Solheim Cup players Suzanne Peterson and Anna Nordvist.